cyon/vuex-pagination/README.md

 We prepared a few examples for different use-cases.
 These can be found in the `examples/` folder.

+If you cloned this repository, you can run the examples by navigating to the respective folder and running `npm run serve`.

 ## Tests

 Tests are implemented using [Jest](https://jestjs.io/) and